GStreamer/gstreamer/docs/gst-validate-config.md

 # GstValidate Configuration

-GstValidate comes with some possible configuration files to setup its plugins and core behaviour, The config format is very similar to the [scenario](gst-validate-scenarios.md) file format.
+GstValidate comes with some possible configuration files to setup its plugins and core behaviour.
+The config format is very similar to the [scenario](gst-validate-scenarios.md) file format.

 You can check the [ssim plugin](plugins/ssim.md) and the [validate flow plugin](plugins/validateflow.md) for examples.

-## Core settings parametters
+## Core settings parameters

 Config name should be `core`.